On the 3x + 1 problem

 digits.
 The smallest number of level -5 found so far has 21 digits and the lowest number currently

-known of level -10 has no less than 38 digits.
-Reactions from anybody who might have found stronger
+known of level -10 has no less than 36 digits.

 Any positive integer N can be completely defined by the delay, the level and the residue, i.e. from these